math-comp/Coq-Combi/README.md

   - the scalar product and the *Cauchy formula*

-* the **Littlewood-Richardson** rule using Schützeberger approach, it includes
+* the **Littlewood-Richardson** rule using Schützenberger approach, it includes

-  - the *Robinson-Schensted* correspondance
+  - the *Robinson-Schensted* correspondence

-  - the construction of the *plactic monoïd*
+  - the construction of the *plactic monoïd* using *Greene invariants*

   - the *Littlewood-Richardson* and *Pieri* rules using the combinatorial (tableau) definition of Schur polynomials.